-- Before you receive TYSABRI, tell your doctor if you have a medical condition that can weaken your immune system, such as HIV infection or AIDS, leukemia or lymphoma, organ transplant, or others, or if you have any new or worsening medical problems that have lasted several days.
+- If you have a medical condition that can weaken your immune system, such as HIV infection or AIDS, leukemia or lymphoma, organ transplant, or others, or if you have any new or worsening medical problems that have lasted several days.

-- If you are pregnant or plan to become pregnant or if you are breastfeeding or plan to breastfeed, tell your doctor.
+- If you are pregnant or plan to become pregnant or if you are breastfeeding or plan to breastfeed.
 It is not known if TYSABRI can harm your unborn baby or if the TYSABRI that passes into your breast milk can harm your baby.
-To learn about the best way to feed your baby while you receive TYSABRI, talk with your doctor.

-- Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take medicines that can weaken your immune system.
+- About all of the medicines and supplements you take, especially medicines that can weaken your immune system.
 If you are not sure, ask your doctor.

-- TYSABRI may cause liver damage.
+- Liver damage.
 Symptoms of liver damage include yellowing of the skin and eyes (jaundice), unusual darkening of the urine, nausea, feeling tired or weak, or vomiting.
-Blood tests can be done to check for liver damage.
-If you experience any symptoms of liver damage, call your doctor right away.

-- Other serious side effects with TYSABRI include allergic reactions (e.g., hives, itching, trouble breathing, chest pain, dizziness, wheezing, chills, rash, nausea, flushing of skin, low blood pressure), including serious allergic reactions (e.g., anaphylaxis) and infections.
+- Allergic reactions (eg., hives, itching, trouble breathing, chest pain, dizziness, wheezing, chills, rash, nausea, flushing of skin, low blood pressure), including serious allergic reactions (eg, anaphylaxis).
 Serious allergic reactions usually happen within 2 hours of the start of the infusion, but they can happen any time after receiving TYSABRI.
-If you have any symptom of an allergic reaction, tell your doctor or nurse right away.
-If you are having an allergic reaction, you may need treatment.

-- Because TYSABRI can weaken your immune system, TYSABRI may increase your risk of getting an unusual or serious infection.
-If you also take other medicines that can weaken your immune system, you have a higher risk of getting infections.
+- Weakened immune system.
+TYSABRI may increase your risk of getting an unusual or serious infection.

-- Common side effects include headache, urinary tract infection, lung infection, pain in your arms and legs, vaginitis, stomach-area pain, feeling tired, joint pain, depression, diarrhea, rash, and nausea.
+- Headache, urinary tract infection, lung infection, pain in your arms and legs, vaginitis, stomach-area pain, feeling tired, joint pain, depression, diarrhea, rash, and nausea.
 If you experience any side effect that bothers you or does not go away, tell your doctor.

 This information is not intended to replace discussions with your healthcare provider.